• Skip to primary navigation

 These Vegan Mashed Potatoes are luscious, creamy, and rich--but without any butter or oil!
 The flavor comes from the nutritional yeast and powdered vegetable broth.
 Perfect for a holiday meal or any night of the week, these low-fat and healthy mashed potatoes are sure to please.

-Vegan mashed potatoes without butter in a bowl.
+Vegan no-butter mashed potatoes in a bowl.

 When I was a kid my favorite food was mashed potatoes.
 I loved the buttery, rich flavor and the comforting starchiness of the potatoes.
 But as I grew up and my palate expanded, I forgot about my childhood favorite.
 It wasn’t until I had kids of my own—and I was frantically trying to come up with meal ideas that they’d not only be willing to try but be excited to eat—that I turned back to my roots.